 PROGINS Mutation of Progesterone Receptors and Its Role in Premature Birth – An Overview

-It is belived that premature birth has same cascade of events like normal birth; just in this case it starts sooner.
-This process is controlled by series of hormonal effects between fetus, placenta and mother.
-One of the key signaling pathways in this series is progesterone one.
+It is believed that premature birth exhibits the same cascade of events like a normal birth, only it starts sooner.
+This process is controlled by a series of hormonal effects between the fetus, the placenta and the mother.
+One of the key signaling pathways in this series is the progesterone signaling pathway.